By Angela Dorsey

 There is certainly a place for all those things—as long as they’re seen in the context of your overall plan.
 I encourage you to think about how you can use this money to benefit you not just now, but also years (or even decades) in the future.

-That might mean you invest a portion of it so you can retire in style while using the other portion for more immediate needs (like eliminating credit card debts, giving to charity, or going on a vacation).
+That might mean you invest a portion of it so you can retire to a life you love while using the other portion for more immediate needs (like eliminating credit card debts, giving to charity, or going on a vacation).

 We Can Help